133rd Engineer Battalion: 133rd Engineer Battalion

 Since 1970, the 133rd Engineer Battalion has served both in the US for disaster relief missions and abroad in defense of the nation.
 In 1992, the battalion deployed to Panama to improve infrastructure in rural areas.
 In 1994, the battalion functioned as Mission Command in support of New Horizons, Task Force Dirigo, in Guatemala, a humanitarian and disaster relief mission.
 In 1997, units of the 133rd were deployed to Bosnia-Herzegovina in support of Operation Joint Guard.

-After the 2003 invasion of Iraq by a United States-led coalition, the 133rd was mobilized in support of Operation Iraqi Freedom II between 2004 and 2005.
+Following the 2003 invasion of Iraq by a United States-led coalition, the 133rd was mobilized in support of Operation Iraqi Freedom II from 2004 to 2005.
 The battalion served as the Engineer Task Force for I Corps' Task Force Olympia in the Multi-National Brigade-Northwest Area of Operations.
 As a battalion, the 133rd completed over 730 troop missions, completed host-nation improvements in excess of 15 million dollars, built over 12 kilometers of earthen berms for force protection, and completed 15 airfield assistance missions.
-In addition, the 133rd completed 84 humanitarian assistance missions, donating 1473 boxes of school supplies, clothes, shoes, food, and toys to Iraqi communities as well as building roads, wells and multiple schools and medical clinics.
+In addition, the 133rd completed 84 humanitarian assistance missions, donating 1,473 boxes of school supplies, clothes, shoes, food, and toys to Iraqi communities as well as building roads, wells and multiple schools and medical clinics.
 The 133rd Engineer Battalion's area of operations (AO) spanned an area the size of the U.S. northeast, significantly larger than most Engineer battalions' normal span of control in Iraq.
 The 133rd was awarded the Meritorious Unit Commendation for their participation in the Transition of Iraq and Iraqi Governance Campaigns.

 In 2005, members of the 133rd responded to Louisiana to provide security and disaster relief assistance after Hurricane Katrina.
 Similarly, the 133rd sent Joint Task Force Maine to Vermont in 2011 to assist in Tropical Storm Irene recovery.
-The 133rd opened several key routes in Vermont that had been closed to debris or washouts, enabling communities to get assistance.
+The 133rd opened several key routes in Vermont that had been closed due to debris or washouts, enabling communities to get assistance.